pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ---

-# Congratulations 🎉 You’ve reached the end of the lab!
+# Congratulations 🎉 You’ve reached the end of this lab!

-You've successfully completed Lab 1!
+You've successfully completed this lab!
 You've learned to:

 - ✅ Use Bob modes for different tasks
 - ✅ Apply literate coding principles